 Earlier in my career, I looked to the HTML5 boilerplate for ideas on how to set up websites.
 I just grabbed bits I liked and modified them as needed.
 For a time they had shortened links off of the h5bp.com domain that redirected to descriptions of why certain choices were made.
 But eventually, the person maintaining that domain let it lapse and someone else bought it.

-Continue reading post "h5bp links"WWW posts
+Continue reading post "h5bp links"Goodbye, LinkedIn

 I have deleted my LinkedIn account of 16 years.
 I hadn’t even touched it in several years and I’m not sure I’ve ever really gotten much value out of it.
 I had been considering leaving for a while, and a new terms of service pushed me over the edge, not because of anything in it (I didn’t even read it) but because the cost of reading it seemed higher than the continued value from keeping the service.